openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Kaldi.md

    mo --input_model wsj_dnn5b_smbr.nnet --counts wsj_dnn5b_smbr.counts --remove_output_softmax

-Model Conversion API finds the last layer of the topology and removes this layer only if it is a SoftMax layer.
+Model conversion API finds the last layer of the topology and removes this layer only if it is a SoftMax layer.

 .. note:: Model conversion can remove SoftMax layer only if the topology has one output.